Novgorod case: The accident

-On the February 26 at 9 o'clock, Ninel left for work.
+On the February 26 at 9AM, Ninel left for work.
 The family decided to leave the front door unlocked because the neighbors' children usually come home from school around noon and have a habit of kicking the door and disturbing Alisa's afternoon nap.
 On February 25, the day before the event, the family had an argument with these kids.
 They had been using swear words and speaking loudly, and Alisa heard them.
 The kids were asked to behave, but they reacted negatively to this.

 After Ninel left for work, Alisa sat in the room eating candy.
 Antonina went to the bathroom to brush her teeth.
 When she came back, the child was missing.
 Antonina ran to the staircase landing looking for Alisa.
 She saw her daughter squeeze herself between the bars of the railing.

 The staircase landings in that building are wide, so it was difficult for Antonina to catch her daughter in time before Alisa fell through the bars.
-Alisa fell two floors, from the third floor landing down to the first floor.
+Alisa fell two floors, from the third-floor landing down to the first floor.
 Antonina ran down the steps and called an ambulance, and she and Alisa were rushed off to the hospital.

 An 11-year-old boy, a friend of a neighbor's son, was standing on the landing one floor above when the fall occurred.
 He ran to the neighbors and told them that "one little girl pushed another down".
 This evidently prompted the neighbors to call the police.
 The police came to the hospital and interrogated Antonina, who was still in the state of a shock, while her child was undergoing a medical examination.

 After three days in the hospital, the administration stated that there was not enough room for Alisa and Antonina and suggested that they should go home.
 At the time when the family left the hospital, the physicians declared Alisa's injuries to be of medium severity (because of a jaw fracture).
 Antonina and Alisa did not go back to Moscow since the mother was afraid that the little girl was still unfit for such a journey.
 Besides, Alisa's health insurance covered her only in Novgorod, and Alisa's relatives who lived in Novgorod wanted to help the family while the little girl convalesced.
 Antonina loathed the idea of going back to the building where the accident took place, so she and Ninel rented an apartment in the Novgorod suburbs.